 Similarly tagged OmniNerd content:

-- Regulators Discover a Hidden Viral Gene in Commercial GMO Crops, by GreatWhiteDork almost 2 years ago
+- Regulators Discover a Hidden Viral Gene in Commercial GMO Crops, by GreatWhiteDork about 2 years ago

-- Why a Health Nut Is Against a Soda Tax, by Brandon over 4 years ago
+- Why a Health Nut Is Against a Soda Tax, by Brandon almost 5 years ago

-- Food Poisoning : It Was Just Something I Ate, by gnifyus almost 6 years ago
+- Food Poisoning : It Was Just Something I Ate, by gnifyus about 6 years ago

 - Cancer from What You Eat, by josephs about 7 years ago